Andrew McCutchen Player Props: Pirates vs. Rockies

-Andrew McCutchen -- hitting .316 with two doubles, three home runs, four walks and six RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Colorado Rockies, with Jose Urena on the mound, on April 18 at 8:40 PM ET.
+After batting .316 with two doubles, three home runs, four walks and six RBI in his past 10 games, Andrew McCutchen and the Pittsburgh Pirates take on the Colorado Rockies (who will start Austin Gomber) at 3:10 PM ET on Wednesday.

-In his most recent game, he had two hits (going 2-for-6 with a home run and an RBI) against the Rockies.
+He strung together two hits (going 2-for-6 with a home run and an RBI) in his most recent game against the Rockies.

 Andrew McCutchen Game Info & Props vs. the Rockies